Edison0215/5DOF-Robotic-Arm-Ultraleap/README.md

 5. Replace the original visualiser.py file in C:\Users\Intel NUC\Desktop\leapc-python-bindings-main\leapc-python-bindings-main\examples
    with this modifed code that is stored in the hand tracking program directory.

+6. Add the pyduino.py into C:\Users\Intel NUC\Desktop\leapc-python-bindings-main\leapc-python-bindings-main\examples

-6. Go to this directory using cmd
+7. Go to this directory using cmd
    - C:\Users\Intel NUC\Desktop\leapc-python-bindings-main\leapc-python-bindings-main\examples
    - type the following command to start the program of controlling the robot arm:
    - python visualiser.py